NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

    :name: colorbar_axes_fig
    :alt: colorbar_axes_fig.

    An illustration of displaying images with specified colormap, with colorbar and axes, and without them.
+See :numref:`scattered_points_colorbar` for an example having scattered points.

 .. _plot_csv:

 View scattered points
 ~~~~~~~~~~~~~~~~~~~~~

-``stereo_gui`` can plot and colorize scattered points stored in CSV
+``stereo_gui`` can plot and colorize scattered points stored in CSV files, and
-files, and overlay them on top of images or each other.
-Each point
+overlay them on top of images or each other.
+Each point will show up as a dot
-will show up as a dot with a radius given by ``--plot-point-radius``.
+with a radius given by ``--plot-point-radius``.
+A colorbar and axes can be shown
+as well (:numref:`scattered_points_colorbar`).

 Here is an example of plotting the final ``*pointmap.csv``
 residuals created by ``bundle_adjust`` for each interest point